sfzhang15/FaceBoxes/README.md

 <img src="https://github.com/sfzhang15/FaceBoxes/blob/master/faceboxes_performance.jpg" alt="FaceBoxes Performance" width="770px">
 </p>

-_Note: The speed is for VGA-resolution images._
+_Note: The performance of FDDB is the true positive rate (TPR) at 1000 false postives.
+The speed is for VGA-resolution images._

 ### Citing FaceBoxes